EU proposes new AI strategy: The legal commentaryEU proposes new AI strategy: The legal commentary

 Balancing risk and reward

-Thatsaid, the whitepaper does provide some interesting insights into what thisframework would look like:
+said, the whitepaper does provide some interesting insights into what this

 The framework would prescribe a number of mandatory legal requirements for so-called "high-risk" AI applications in order to ensure the regulatory intervention is proportionate.
 As a result, many AI applications would fall outside the scope of the framework.
 The Commission proposes two cumulative criteria for determining whether an AI application is "high-risk": namely the sector in which the AI application is employed and the actual use case.
 Interestingly, high-risk sectors preliminarily mentioned in the whitepaper are healthcare, transport, energy and parts of the public sector.
 These criteria will require a lot of further thinking and are an area that businesses may want to comment on as part of the consultation.